Menu

 About neurodiversity

 Neurodiversity is most commonly associated with Dyslexia, Dypraxia, ADD, ADHD, Aspergers and Autism Spectrum Conditions but includes any condition that affects some, but not all, thinking skills.
-It is a relatively new term, coined in the 1990s by Judy Singer, an Australian social scientist with an autistic child, however, is now a global concept.

 This concept is that neurological differences are to be recognised and respected like any other human variation.
 These are 'spectrum' conditions, with a wide range of traits and characteristics which share some common features in terms of how people process information.
 It is still a concept under debate in our community.

-A strengths based approach and positive mindset often assists our neurodiverse community to manage their challenges and appreciate their abilities - not the deficit approach.
+A strengths-based approach and positive mindset often assists our neurodiverse community to manage their challenges and appreciate their abilities - not the deficit approach.

 The benefits of neurodiversity

 Dr MacEachron succinctly outlines the benefits of neurodiversity in this wonderful video What You Need to Know about Neurodiversity on NowThisNews.com.
-We recommend you watch this to understand more about our empowerment model for Aspergers.
+We recommend you watch this to understand more about our empowerment model for autistics.

 From the video: